didge/VirtualBox-Clone-Backup/README.md

 * Added `--backupmode start` options which starts the VM immediately after snapshotting.

 ## How I Like to Use VBCB
+For awhile now, my 'main' PC has been a virtual machine.
 When I want to make a backup of a VM, I like to shutdown the VM, then make a backup using the `--backupmode start` option.
-This results in a very fast snapshot and allows VBCB to concurrenlty launch the Current VM while cloning the snapshot, minimizing downtime.
+This results in a very fast snapshot and allows VBCB to concurrently launch the Current VM while cloning the snapshot, minimizing downtime.

 ## Table of Contents
 - [VirtualBox Clone Backup](#virtualbox-clone-backup)